 Is there a maximum number of applicants CCU can move forward in the process?

 No, we would like to see as many students as possible work through our mentoring process to develop very competitive applications.

 Can I complete a graduate degree while on a Fulbright?

-In June 2018, the Institute for International Education released a Graduate Degree Opportunities Chart that lists all countries that will allow applicants to undertake graduate degree enrollment as their primary Fulbright activity.
+In some cases yes.
+Please take a look at the types of awards that includes a Graduate Degree Opportunities Chart that lists all countries that will allow applicants to undertake graduate degree enrollment as their primary Fulbright activity.